XolphinMartijn/netsec/docs/NSR.md

 Equivalent security MUST be implemented on all Systems on the same network as any CA Infrastructure component.

-#### 1.3 Change Management

-The CA MUST establish and maintain a change management process which is minimally:

-   1. documented comprehensively;
-   1. authoritative for:
-      1. all personnel in Trusted Roles;
-      2. management of Network Equipment; and
-      3. management of CA Infrastructure;
-   1. reviewed annually;
-   1. updated as needed; and
-   1. approved:
-      * with each update;
-      * prior to going into effect; and
-      * by personnel in applicable Trusted Roles.

-The CA MUST ensure the change management process:

-   1. enables identification, documentation, and remediation of risks associated with introducing, modifying, or removing:
-      * Trusted Role definitions;
-      * Trusted Role appointments;
-      * Network Equipment; or
-      * CA Infrastructure;
-   2. addresses managing exceptions and responding to emergencies; and
-   3. incorporates procedures for change reversal where applicable.

-The CA MUST ensure that all changes are completed in accordance with such a change management process for:

-   1. Trusted Role definitions;
-   2. Trusted Role appointments;
-   3. Network Equipment; and
-   4. CA Infrastructure.

 ### 2. Access Control

 Within this Section 2, references to "access" include all physical and logical access, unless otherwise specified.